GeoGenetics-edu/case-study-data-processing-documentation-team-6/README.md

 ### Testing bayesian estimation
 - required lot of running time
-- filter out more taxa which is significant damage in the
+- filter out more taxa which is significant damage running by default.

 ## Assignment 3